hamza-abas/Machine-Learning-Algorithms/KNN.md

-## "Pattern recognition in breast cancer data with K-nearest neighbors algorithm"
+## Pattern recognition in breast cancer data with K-nearest neighbors algorithm